 Living with obsessive compulsive disorder (OCD) can be stressful, but it is a treatable condition.
 It is not uncommon for those with OCD to also be struggling with substance use disorders or addiction.
 Drugs or alcohol may be used as a way to reduce stress, calm anxiety, or cope with other symptoms of OCD.
 However, this is only a temporary fix and can lead to even more problems.
-Dual diagnosis treatment at Crossroads allows clients to regain control over their lives and effectively manage the challenges of these conditions.
+Co-occurring disorders treatment at Crossroads allows clients to regain control over their lives and effectively manage the challenges of these conditions.

-Dual diagnosis treatment addresses both addiction and mental health simultaneously.
+Also known as “dual diagnosis”, co-occurring disorders treatment addresses both addiction and mental health simultaneously.
 Since these two conditions are intertwined and impact one another, clients learn how to recognize symptoms and implement healthy coping strategies.
 Treating OCD but not addiction or vice versa can increase risk of relapse because it overlooks underlying issues.
 That is why Crossroads takes the time to create obsessive compulsive disorder and addiction treatment plans that address the full scope of clients’ needs.
 Clients learn how to live a thriving life in recovery while keeping OCD symptoms in check and abstaining from drugs and alcohol.

 OCD is a mental illness that makes a person produce unwanted urges and thoughts that drive them to do repetitive actions on the brink of being neurotic.
 It might resemble a normal person’s behavior of being obsessive about something like arranging books on a bookshelf or making sure every line on a coloring book is properly shaded, but OCD is in a different spectrum – it is on a higher level.
 Obsession can diminish within hours and days for normal people, but it can last for a lifetime for those with OCD.
 They constantly live in fear and worry that something grave will happen if they do not attend to their urges and this evidently damages one’s mental health.